 The Joint IAF-ILAC-ISO Communiqué on ISO/IEC 17020 accreditation was issued in 2013 to reinforce the fact that inspection bodies accredited to ISO/IEC 17020:2012 Conformity Assessment – Requirements for the operation of bodies performing inspection, do operate a recognised management system.

-“Those having requirements for the assessment of compliance of products and services, whether in the regulated areas or for private transactions, have come to recognise the importance of credible accreditation programs that are based on internationally recognised standards and subject to mutual recognition.
-With restricted budgets, many government agencies can no longer do it all themselves; increasingly, they must rely on accredited conformity assessment to support their regulatory policies.
-Accreditation based on ISO standards and ILAC MRA and IAF MLA provides that and assists in meeting the commitments taken in the context of the World Trade Organisation (WTO) Agreement on Technical Barriers to Trade.”
+Being able to trust that a product or service is safe and will perform as expected, requires a credible accreditation scheme based on internationally recognised standards and subject to mutual recognition.
+Many government agencies rely on accredited conformity assessment to support their regulatory policies and without it, international trade as we know it today would be impossible.
+Accreditation based on ISO standards and ILAC MRA and IAF MLA provides the necessary confidence and assists in meeting the commitments taken in the context of the World Trade Organisation (WTO) Agreement on Technical Barriers to Trade.”

 ISO Contact Details